GigFlorida/GigFlorida/README.md

 🔭 I’m currently working on: ...many many things!!!
 - GigFlorida, Florida Musician Social Network, and Geo-Loc Map for Touring Performing Artists
 - Knowledge Database Library, 😓 Working with AI/ML to build Dynamic Taxonomies and Ontologies
-- The sudden nature of: Flutter App seems to be being written before its first planning phase meeting
+- The sudden nature of the Flutter App seems to be being written before its first planning phase meeting

 ---
 🌱 I’m currently learning: